Geometric structure of multi-form-field isotropic inflation and primordial fluctuations: Introduction

 We learned that the geometric structure of the multi-scalar field space can destabilize the conventional slow roll inflation and causes many interesting phenomenon.
 In this line of thought, the extra scalar fields can be replaced by gauge fields $A_\mu$.
 Indeed, the destabilization due to a gauge kinetic term occurs in the scalar-gauge-field models~\cite{Watanabe:2009ct}.
 For the Maxwell theory which is conformally coupled to gravity, the expansion of universe can be eliminated from the action.
 Hence the $U(1)$ gauge fields do not feel the expansion of the universe.
-To make the gauge fields relevant to inflation, one should introduce the scalar fields coupling to the kinetic term of gauge fields.
-This kind of models have been used to discuss the origin of magnetic fields on large scale in our universe \cite{Martin:2007ue,Demozzi:2009fu,Kanno:2009ei,Subramanian:2009fu,Fujita:2015iga,Fujita:2016qab,Fujita:2019pmi,Subramanian:2015lua}.
-Moreover, the models are called anisotropic inflationary models \cite{Watanabe:2009ct,Soda:2012zm,Watanabe:2010fh,Yamamoto:2012tq,Ito:2016aai,Maleknejad:2012fw} described by the action
+To make the gauge fields relevant to inflation, One approach is to consider inflation driven by gauge fields involving $F^4$ terms \cite{Maleknejad:2011sq,Maleknejad:2011jw}.
+Another one is to introduce the scalar fields coupling to the kinetic term of gauge fields.
+The later kind of models have been used to discuss the origin of magnetic fields on large scale in our universe \cite{Martin:2007ue,Demozzi:2009fu,Kanno:2009ei,Emami:2009vd,Talebian:2020drj,Talebian:2021dfq,Subramanian:2009fu,Fujita:2015iga,Fujita:2016qab,Fujita:2019pmi,Subramanian:2015lua}.
+Moreover, the models are called anisotropic inflationary models \cite{Watanabe:2009ct,Soda:2012zm,Watanabe:2010fh,Emami:2010rm,Yamamoto:2012tq,Ito:2016aai,Maleknejad:2012fw} described by the action

 where $F_{\mu\nu} = \partial_\mu A_\nu -\partial_\nu A_\mu$ is the field strength and the gauge kinetic function $f(\phi)=\exp{(2c\int V/V_{\phi}d\phi})$ with a parameter $c>1$ is chosen so that the gauge fields survive during inflation.
-The gauge field induces a second inflationary stage where the statistical anisotropy in the power spectrum of curvature fluctuations is produced.
+The gauge field induces a second inflationary stage where the statistical anisotropy in the power spectrum of curvature fluctuations and other phenomenological signs are produced \cite{Soda:2012zm,Watanabe:2010fh,Ito:2016aai,Emami:2011yi,Emami:2013bk,Chen:2014eua,Emami:2015uva}.
 In this paper, we will show that the process can be interpreted as the geometric destabilization.
 Here the gauge kinetic function $f(\phi)$ can be regarded as the metric in the field space.
 We see the similarity between anisotropic inflation and the hyperbolic inflation.

 Note that gauge fields can be regarded as one-form fields.
 We can also consider two-form gauge fields $B^a_{\mu\nu}$ whose field strength is $H^a_{\ \mu\nu\rho} = \partial_\mu B^a_{\nu\rho}+\partial_\nu B^a_{\rho\mu}+\partial_\rho B^a_{\mu\nu}$~\cite{Ohashi:2013mka,Ito:2015sxj,Ohashi:2013qba}.
 Here, we are considering multi fields labelled by indices $a$.
 The general kinetic terms of the model can be written as